 ***During the winter months you can’t paint the exterior of your front door if the temperature is below 50 degrees.
 However, you can still paint the inside.
 It can be a frickin’ snowstorm outside – and you can paint the inside of your front door!
 All you need is an afternoon and a bottle of wine!***

 Kylie M Interiors E-Design

 “Does the interior and exterior need to be the same colour?”

 Absolutely not!
 Just think, if the exterior of your door is already painted and the interior is white then there is already a difference – and a high-contrast, drastic one at that.

 How to Pick the Best Colour For Your Door

 - Choose an accent colour that suits the interior of your home.
 Accent colours tend to be in the darker range (like the last 1-2 colours on a colour strip.)
-You can repeat an accent colour that already exists in your space OR choose an accent colour that complements/contrasts your space.
+You can repeat an accent colour that already exists in your space OR choose an accent colour that complements/contrasts your home

 - Look at the permanent features in your space for inspiration.
-If you have tile, linoleum, brick or stone there should be some colour inspirations that will help tie your door into the scheme of your home.
+If you have tile, linoleum, brick or stone there should be some colour inspirations that will help tie your door into the scheme of your home

-- Look at the temporary inspirations in your space like your wall colour, furnishings, textiles and artwork.
+- Look at the temporary inspirations in your space like your wall colour, furnishings, textiles and artwork

-My Favourite Interior Door Colours
+My Fave INTERIOR Front Door Colours

 Kylie M Interiors Interior Decorating and Design Blog.
 Budget Friendly.
 Online Color Consulting and E-Design.
 Based in Nanaimo BC and serving the whole darned World!